matildeopbravo/dotfiles/README.md

 - [change_ip](./scripts/change_ip) - Replaces my raspberry pi's old internal ip address in `.ssh/config`with the new one. (temporary fix for a constantly-changing ip address)
 - [f](./scripts/f) - A file explorer and app launcher based on `fzf` which opens files with their default apps, including vim.
+- [vim-anywhere](./scripts/vim-anywhere) - A script which creates a temporary
+    file and opens it with neovim and then copies what was written to it to clipboard. (when you want to type a lot in a website/app and still want to use neovim)